lumifyio/lumify/docs/build.md

 ## Web Application Plugin Build Instructions

 The Lumify web application can be extended with dynamically loaded plugins.
 You can find some example plugins in `web/plugins`.
-To build a web plugin, simply run `mvn package` from the root directory of the plugin you want to build.
+To build a web plugin, run `mvn package -pl ./web/plugins/<plugin-name>/ -am -DskipTests`.

 Once the plugin JAR file is created, copy it to the `/lumify/libcache` directory in HDFS `hadoop fs -put <path_to_plugin_jar> /lumify/libcache`.
 Or, copy it to the web server's lib directory